Connect with a board-certified North Carolina physician from home. Fast, legal, and 100% HIPAA-secure. Qualifying patients approved since 2023.

 Once your application is submitted, the NC Compassionate Care Act processes cards within TBD.
 Same-day physician appointments are often available.

 Registered North Carolina medical marijuana patients may legally possess: Program regulations being finalized.
-Always carry your valid MMJ card when purchasing or transporting cannabis.
+Always carry your valid medical marijuana card when purchasing or transporting cannabis.

 Our streamlined process makes getting your North Carolina medical marijuana card as simple as possible.